vinasian/IntegrationProject/README.md

 Remainder Classes uses super accessor

-Used arrays to calculate variance and standard deviation.
+Used arrays to calculate variance

 Used try and catch to catch input exceptions in CalculatorJav